-We have Warrants outstanding to purchase an aggregate of 35,476,667 shares of Common Stock.
+As of March 31, 2022 we have Warrants outstanding to purchase an aggregate of 35,476,627 shares of Common Stock.
 Pursuant to the Merger Agreement, we may issue up to 25,000,000 shares of our Common Stock as Earnout Shares.
-In addition, pursuant to the 2021 Plan and the Employee Stock Purchase Plan ("ESPP"), we may issue an aggregate of up to 20,313,819 shares of Common Stock, which amount may be subject to increase from time to time.
+In addition, pursuant to the 2021 Plan and the ESPP, we may issue an aggregate of up to 27,846,011 shares of Common Stock, which amount is subject to increase from time to time.
 We may also issue additional shares of Common Stock or other equity securities of equal or senior rank in the future in connection with, among other things, future acquisitions or repayment of outstanding indebtedness, without stockholder approval, in a number of circumstances.
 The issuance of additional shares or other equity securities of equal or senior rank would have the following effects: